offchan42/.spacemacs.d/README.md

   browser.
 (If the file you are on is inside a **git** repository)
 - Type `SPC f j` or `SPC j d` to jump to a file using **dired-mode**.
 - Type `SPC b s` to open a scratch buffer you can play with immediately.
+- Type `SPC f J` to open a new junk file that you can save and abandon later.
 - Type `SPC TAB` to toggle between the current buffer and the lastly visited buffer.
 - Type `fd` consecutively to quit out of almost everything.
 You can exit evil insert state, evil visual state, helm mode, holy mode, etc.